Aboriginal Graduate Fellowship Bridge Funding

 - elected positions held

 Applicants must check with their graduate program regarding their program’s internal nomination procedures and deadline.
-Internal application deadlines are normally several weeks before the Faculty of Graduate and Postdoctoral Studies deadline, as graduate programs must review students' applications well in advance of the Faculty of Graduate and Postdoctoral Studies deadline of Friday, 14 July 2017.
+Internal application deadlines are normally several weeks before the Faculty of Graduate and Postdoctoral Studies deadline, as graduate programs must review students' applications well in advance of the Faculty of Graduate and Postdoctoral Studies deadline.

 Applicants who were previously nominated for the regular Aboriginal Graduate Fellowship competition in February 2017 do not need to re-submit application materials, but do need to confirm with their graduate program that they would like to be considered for the Aboriginal Graduate Fellowship Bridge Funding.